javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 We can write to `document.cookie`.
 But it's not a data property, it's an [accessor (getter/setter)](info:property-accessors).
 An assignment to it is treated specially.

-**A write operation to `document.cookie` updates only cookies mentioned in it, but doesn't touch other cookies.**
+**A write operation to `document.cookie` updates only the cookie mentioned in it and doesn't touch other cookies.**

 For instance, this call sets a cookie with the name `user` and value `John`: